 Arriving to Tampere

-A good way to increase your carbon footprint is to arrive to Tampere with a train or a bus instead of a car.
+A good way to decrease your carbon footprint is to arrive to Tampere with a train or a bus instead of a car.
 Public transportation enables arriving to Tampere smoothly from anywhere in Finland.

 Transportation inside Tampere is made easy with the public transportation.
 Trams and buses operate around the clock and the handy citybikes are awailable for locals and tourists.
 Biking is pleasant and easy because of good cycling paths.
 They say that Tampere city centrum is walkable and it is no joke!
 Everything is reachable fast also by foot and that indeed is sustainable.